|Nutrition Facts (per serving)|

 Gather the ingredients.

 In a small bowl or a zip-close food storage bag, combine all ingredients.
 Mix to combine.
 Store the spice blend in a tightly sealed zip top bag or transfer to a jar.
-Label the bag or jar with the date and the contents.
+Label the bag or jar with the date.
 It should maintain its quality for as long as 2 to 3 years but will become less potent in flavor over time.
 Shake well before each use.

 Homemade Cajun seasoning is a very popular and versatile spice mixture.
 You can use it in a number of different foods including: